Royal Institution of Australia: Description

 The Royal Institution of Australia is the first and only sister organisation outside of the UK of the Royal Institution of Great Britain (RiGB).

 As a national hub for science communication, the Royal Institution of Australia promotes public awareness and understanding of science.
 Its mission is "connecting people with the world of science".
 The Institution highlights the importance of science in everyday life through the Cosmos Magazine website, the SCINEMA International Science Film Festival, and the RiAus Education platform.

 RiAus receives financial and in-kind support from members, corporate partners, and donors.

 Governance

 Directors

 The inaugural director of the Royal Institution of Australia was Professor Gavin Brown AO, Scottish born mathematician and former Vice Chancellor of the University of Adelaide and the University of Sydney.

 After the resignation of Brown, Jane Lomax-Smith filled in as acting director (2010-2011).
 Paul Willis, science communicator, paleontologist, science journalist, and broadcaster was the director from 2011 until July 2017.
-In 2017 the Royal Institution of Australia appointed Bradley Abraham as CEO and director.
-In addition, the council appointed Alan Duffy as its new lead scientist.
-Duffy is an astronomer and physicist working at Swinburne University of Technology.
+In 2017, the RiAus appointed Bradley Abraham as CEO and director.
+In addition, the council appointed Alan Duffy, an astronomer and physicist at Swinburne University of Technology, as its new lead scientist.